Whiplash and Neck Injuries

 While the word whiplash often carries a negative or less-than-real connotation, the injury can be serious, especially when the whipping motion causes damage to the bones or discs in the spine or tissues in the neck.

-If you or a loved one were involved in a car accident, and are suffering from a neck injury, you would be wise to consult an experienced Vancouver whiplash lawyer at Preszler Law.
+If you or a loved one were involved in a car accident, and are suffering from a neck injury, you would be wise to consult an experienced Vancouver whiplash lawyer at Preszler Injury Lawyers.
 Our firm can help you exercise your right to receive financial compensation from the insurance company for lost income and any medical bills you have incurred as a result of your injury, not to mention, your pain and suffering.
 We have successfully handled a multitude of car accident cases involving whiplash, and we want to help you.
 Call us today at 1-844-373-8202 to schedule a free, initial consultation.

 What are the symptoms of whiplash?